California Corporation San Diego

 A California corporation can be dissolved by a vote of 50% or more of the voting power of the corporation’s shareholders and the subsequent filing of a certificate of election with the Secretary of State.
 California Corporations Code §§ 204(a)(4), 1900(a), 1901.

-The organization of a California corporation for the pricing listed on this page assumes a single class of stock.
-More complex organizations available by quotation.
+The organization of a California corporation for the pricing listed on this page assumes a single class of stock and the issuance to founders domiciled in California valued at US$25,000.00 or less.
+More complex organizations and share issuance available by quotation.
 Filings required by applicable federal and blue sky securities laws available for additional fees and with additional costs.